Dept24c/vivo/README.md

 ```clojure
 (subscribe! sm sub-map cur-state update-fn)
 ```
 Creates a Vivo subscription.
+Note that it is rare to call this function directly.
+Prefer the higher-level [def-component](#def-component) or [use-vivo-state](#use-vivo-state), which handle subscribing and unsubscribing directly.

 ### Parameters
 * `sm`: The Vivo state manager instance
 * `sub-map`: A [subscription map](#subscription-maps)
-* `cur-state`: The current state.
 * `update-fn`: A function that will be called when the subscribed state changes.
 The function will recieve a single map argument.
 The map's keys will be the symbols from the subscription map, and the map's values will be the pieces of state indicated by the paths in the subscription map.

 ### Return Value